anilbhatt1/Jnana_phi2_multimodal_llm/README.md

 - HF spaces code can also be seen in [Jñāna files section](https://huggingface.co/spaces/neuralorbs/Jnana-Phi2-Multimodal-Conversation-Agent/tree/main)
 ### Budget
 [Back to top](#table-of-contents)
-- This costed me roughly ₹4000 (close to $50) to develop this LLM apart from my 3 weeks personal effort
+- Overall it costed me ~ ₹4000 (around $50) to develop this LLM apart from my 3 weeks personal effort
 - ~ $12 for 4 RTX 3090 GPUs to train phi2 from scratch on stage-0
 - ~ $26 for A100 compute units to train proj model on stage-1
 - ~ $12 for T4 compute units to fine-tune proj model and phi-2 on stage-2